santoshkumarradha/pyquestaal/README.md

 ### Installation
  1. Copy the files lmf.py to the working directory
  2. Import them and use !
- 3. Make sure "lmf" is recogonizable in the path and also modify the type of mpi call. default "mpirun"
+ 3. Make sure "lmf" is recognizable in the path and also modify the type of mpi call. default "mpirun"

 ### Examples
 Simple example usage shown in 	[simple_examples.ipynb](https://github.com/santoshkumarradha/pyquestaal/blob/pyquestaal/simple_example.ipynb)